Uwancha/MP-Blog-Backend/src/controllers/doc/postControllerDocumentation.md

 - Error Handling:
     - Status Code: 404 Not Found (if no post is found with the specified ID)

+    - Status Code: 401 Unauthorized(if no token exists)

     - Status Code: 403 Forbidden (if the authenticated user is not the owner of the post)